AppGharage/Curriculum/docs/frontend/README.md

 ## Functional Programming
 ::: tip
 Functional programming (FP) is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.
-At this stage, you are required to get functional, that is, writing functional codes for your softwraes other than object oriented.
+At this stage, you are required to get functional, that is, writing functional codes for your softwares other than using the object oriented approach.
 :::